Heather Fitz Gibbon

 - Women and Work

 Professor Fitz Gibbon published research focuses on definitions of motherhood within the welfare system and on child care systems.
 She has also been an active community based researcher, evaluating anti-poverty and family literacy community programs.
-This year she and Anne Nurse produced the 9th Edition of the textbook Social Inequality: Forms, Causes, and Consequences (Routledge Press, 2016).
-She teaches Sociology of Gender, Introduction to Sociology, Urban Process and Change, Urban Studies, and Self and Society.
+She is currently conducting research on the nature and characteristics of poverty in micropolitan regions.
+With Anne Nurse, she is the co-author of the textbook Social Inequality: Forms, Causes, and Consequences (Routledge Press, 2016).
+She teaches Urban Sociology, Sociology of Gender, Introduction to Sociology, Urban Studies, and Self and Society.